VA Disability Ratings for COPD

 What Causes COPD?

-COPD can be caused by exposure to harmful gases or particulate matter, such as sand and dust.
+Chronic obstructive pulmonary disease can be caused by exposure to harmful gases or particulate matter, such as sand and dust.
 Veterans who served in Iraq and Afghanistan after September 11, 2001 may have been exposed to burn pits, open-air pits used on U.S. military bases to burn waste.
-Servicemembers exposed to the hazardous chemicals released from the burn pits may experience severe respiratory conditions after service, including COPD.
+Servicemembers exposed to the hazardous chemicals released by these burn pits may experience severe respiratory conditions after service, including COPD.